RELS 2305 World Religions

 RELS 3336 Islam

 Prerequisite: RELS 2305 or consent of instructor.
-An examination of the role of Islam as the primary cohesive element in the social, political, and cultural development of the modern Middle East.
+An examination of the history of Islam and its role as the primary cohesive element in the social, political, and cultural development of the modern Middle East.
 Comparison and contrast of Western and Middle eastern perspectives on relevant current issues.
-Same as HIST 3336.
 Three credit hours.

 RELS 3338 Religion and Modern South Asia

 The role of religion (Hinduism, Buddhism, Islam, Christianity) in the formulation of South Asian responses to the processes of Anglicization, Westernization, and Modernization.
 Same as HIST 3338.
 Three credit hours.

 Theoretical framework for understanding the meditation experience, namely, Jung’s depth psychology, yoga psychology, and Buddhist psychology; training in specific meditation techniques of various religious traditions, including Hatha Yoga, Zen, and the Silence, as well as the self-analysis of dreams.
 Same as PSYC 3340.
 Three credit hours.